valeriocomo/slides-angular-signals-from-zero-to-hero/pages/01-agenda.md

 image: '/images/agenda.png'
 ---

-# Agenda
+# agenda

-* The concept behind
+* the concept behind
-* Signals API
+* signals API
-* Signalsification in Angular
+* signalsification in Angular
 * Q&A